ircv3/ircv3-specifications/core/message-tags-3.3.md

 The client-only tag prefix allows servers to safely relay untrusted client tags, keeping them distinct from server-initiated tags that carry verified meaning.

+To allow for tagged data to be sent to channels and users without any accompanying message text, a format for tag-only messages is needed.
+Since servers do not normally accept messages with a missing body, new behaviour is defined for tagged messages.

+With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
+As a result, an increased limit is defined when advertising the new capability.

 ## Architecture